kubearmor/kubearmor.io/blog/2025-09-02-KubeArmor-Coco-Better-Together-Story/index.md

 * Path-based network and process output restrictions pending kata-agent integration
 * Validate on production CoCo/Kata environments
 * Protect against service termination attacks inside enclaves

+## Acknowledgements

+This work was made possible through close collaboration with the [Confidential Containers (CoCo) community](https://github.com/confidential-containers).
+We thank all contributors and maintainers for their guidance, feedback, and support throughout the development and integration process.